Higher Education Competition

 The Great Competition is a new national design challenge for undergraduates for the 2018-19 academic year.
 It aims to promote greater industrial innovation and multi-disciplinary collaboration between design and engineering, encouraging students to develop innovative solutions to today’s most pressing social and environmental issues.

-This year, undergraduate students are invited to respond to an industry-led live brief on sustainable manufacturing, inspired by the UK Government’s Industrial Society.
+This year, undergraduate students are invited to respond to an industry-led live brief on sustainable manufacturing, inspired by the UK Government’s Industrial Strategy.
 A judging panel of leading experts across design, engineering and related fields will select the short-listed and winning submissions.
 Short-listed submissions will have the opportunity to take part in a designer-led masterclass and Awards ceremony in May 2019.
 The winning submission will also receive a cash prize of up to £3000.
 The Great Competition is delivered through the generous support of The Royal Commission for the Exhibition of 1851

 Develop and design a new product, service, system or digital tool that enables or supports sustainable manufacturing and production.